 Side Effects of Potato Juice

 Despite all of these impressive health benefits, potato juice can have some negative side effects, including gastrointestinal distress or elevated blood sugar levels.
 However, these side effects are generally experienced by people who prepare the potato juice incorrectly or drink it in excess.
-Generally, there are no negative side effects to drinking this vegetable juice.
+Generally, there are no negative side effects of drinking this vegetable juice.

-Diabetes – Potato juice does have a high level of natural sugars, which can be dangerous for anyone with blood sugar issues, such as diabetics.
+Diabetes: Potato juice does have a high level of natural sugars, which can be dangerous for anyone with blood sugar issues, such as diabetics.
 Intake should be moderate in every case but diabetic patients should be especially careful about the glucose-raising qualities of this juice.

-Stomach Issues – Preparing this juice with the right potatoes is key, which means that there should be no eyes or pits in the potatoes you blend.
+Stomach Issues: Preparing this juice with the right potatoes is key, which means that there should be no eyes or pits in the potatoes you blend.
 There are certain toxins in fresh green shoots of potatoes that can cause diarrhea, stomach upset and nausea, so only clean and fresh potatoes should be used to make this juice.